Concordium/concordium-node-sdk-js/README.md

   React components and hooks for implementing features commonly needed by dApps.
   The components only manage React state and pass data to application components - no actual HTML is being rendered.

+## Rust version

+Please ensure that the rust version used is matching the one in the pipeline.yml under .github/workflows.
+At the time of writing, version is 1.73.
+Use the command rustup override set 1.73, to make sure.
+Then, the build:all should run without any issue

 ## Install/updating dependencies

 To install/update dependencies for the project, run